 Generally, authors automatically own the copyright to their work.
 However, work that is done for your employer is often considered a "work for hire" and the employer owns the copyright.

-In the case of UNR faculty and staff, the Nevada System of Higher Education's policy is to not claim copyright ownership "in any traditional scholarly and creative works of personnel or of students."
+In the case of the University of Nevada, Reno faculty and staff, the Nevada System of Higher Education's policy is to not claim copyright ownership "in any traditional scholarly and creative works of personnel or of students."
 This includes educational material made for the classroom.

 Students are also the owner of the copyright in their own works, including their assignments.